luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 So, it's not our place to pass defining judgment, but we can and should judge light from dark; the Book of Mormon [tells us how][6].

-If you are to understand the year 2016 and why America chose Donald Trump - despite the condemnations of virtually every establishment sector, you *must* understand: things were bad - *really bad* - and mainly due to the conspiracies and secret combinations that were undermining our democracy and our freedom.
+If you are to understand the year 2016 and why America chose Donald Trump - despite the condemnations of virtually every establishment sector, you *must* understand: things were bad - **really bad** - and mainly due to the Secret Combination that was (and is) undermining our democracy and our freedom.

 If you are not aware of these workings in darkness, and you do not seek to understand them at least a little, then it seems only natural to hate Trump and think his supporters have lost their minds.

 This is not the be-all, end-all - this is <i><b>*a piece*</b></i> of the puzzle in taking the red pill to wake up to our awful situation.

-I took [Mormon's advice][20] and woke up nearly five years ago because some friends told me about the Federal Reserve and how it's a private entity.
-This led to a five-year long search and study of the world and what the driving forces are.
-What I found disturbed me and caused me to bear a burden for many years.
-So, if Trump's victory is hurting you, it should.
-You're experiencing the *opposing energies* that were already there, at play between two powerful forces.
-Now, it's finally all out in the open - thank Heaven.
-Trump supporters have been bearing this burden for years prior to the election.
-He simple harnessed the song of angry people into a political movement.

-##### If you haven't taken the "red pill" and gone down the rabbit hole, the hour is growing late.
-Take the red pill, and shatter the illusion.
+We are [commaned][20] to awaken to our awful situation.
+Now, thankfully it's finally all out in the open.

-Would you like to know more?
-Here are some leads to follow...
+Here are some other things to look into.

 * [Secret Combination Movie / Mormon Prophetic Warnings][21]
 * [Federal Reserve][9]